bfontaine/crtest/README.md

 end
 ```

-It takes a text to print if the test fail and a block.
-The block must return a
+It takes a text to print if the test fails, and a block.
+The block must return
-`truthy` value (i.e. not `false` or `nil`) to be considered as a success.
+a `truthy` value (i.e. not `false` or `nil`) to be considered as a success.